- Nightingale et al., 2005 J. Bacteriol. 187:5537-5551.

 Sukhnanand, S., S. Alcaine, W.-L. Su, J. Hof, M. P. J. Craver, L. D. Warnick, P. McDonough, K. J. Boor, and M. Wiedmann.
 2004.
 DNA sequence-based subtyping and evolutionary analysis of selected Salmonella enterica serotypes.
 J. Clin.
 Microbiol.
 43:1177-1186.

 - Supplemental Table S1.
 Allelic profiles and MLST types for the initial set of 25 Salmonella isolates characterized by seven-gene MLST

-- Supplemental Table S2.
+- Supplementary Table S2 pdf.
 Allelic profiles and MLST types for the 66 isolate serotype diversity collection